 - Accredited by the American Dental Association (ADA) Commission on Dental Accreditation (CODA).
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 SUNY Canton’s program completed its most recent site visit in September 2007 and was granted the accreditation status of “full approval without reporting requirements."
-The next site visit will take place 2014 September 23rd and 24th, 2014.
 The Commission on Dental Accreditation can be contacted by calling (312) 440-2547 or by sending a written correspondence to CODA 211 East Chicago Avenue, Chicago, IL 60611.
 You may also visit their website at http://www.ada.org

 - The program is also registered with the NYS Education Department, Office of Professions.

 Students in this Major:

 - Perform all phases of dental hygiene care, including assessment, planning, implementation, evaluation, and documentation based on accepted scientific theories and research.

 - Are prepared to provide the services outlined in the NYS Dental Hygiene Practice Act under the general and/or direct supervision of a dentist.

 - Develop skills to communicate effectively, professionally and respectfully with their peers, the faculty and staff, other health care professionals, and their patients.

 - Maintain patient confidentiality and